- Download our Moving to Washington DC Guide (PDF)

-Due to their close proximity to the capital, the suburbs of Rockville and Bethesda, which are actually located in Montgomery County in the state of Maryland, have become popular spots for those working in Washington DC.
-Rockville and Bethesda have diverse populations and offer a variety of housing options from high-rise condos to modern family homes.
+Owing to their proximity to the capital, the suburbs of Rockville and Bethesda (located in Montgomery County in the state of Maryland) have become popular spots for those working in DC.
+Rockville and Bethesda have diverse populations and offer a variety of housing options, from high-rise condos to modern family homes.

-Alexandria in Virginia is an independent city located just seven miles (11km) south of Washington DC.
-It is a charming area steeped in history and there are lots of old buildings, churches and museums here.
+Alexandria, Virginia, is an independent city located just seven miles (11km) south of Washington, DC.
+It's a charming area steeped in history, and there are many old buildings, churches and museums here.
 While the area doesn't have the buzz of Georgetown or Adams Morgan, Alexandria does have a fair number of good restaurants and entertainment facilities.

 This city is well located on major roads such as the I-95, I-395 and Route 1.
-When it comes to public transport, there are bus services linking the city to Washington DC.
+When it comes to public transport, bus services link the city to Washington, DC.

 ►For an overview of the capital's property market, see Accommodation in Washington, DC